Quick answer

 What to do

-- Jazz shoes are flexible, low or no-heel performance and class shoes used in jazz, lyrical, and general technique.
-Split-sole jazz shoes are the most common class shoe: they flex at the arch for jumps and floor work.
+2. Jazz shoes are flexible, low or no-heel performance and class shoes used in jazz and general technique class.
+Split-sole jazz shoes are the most common class shoe.
+They flex at the arch for jumps and floor work.
 Full-sole jazz shoes offer more support and are common for younger students.
 No meaningful heel.
 Usually available in black, tan, and nude.
 Correct for jazz class and jazz-specific performance numbers.
+The jazz shoes review covers the split-sole versus full-sole call for a younger dancer, the slip-on versus laced upper, and the brand fit notes that make most jazz orders go right the first time.

-- They serve different purposes on stage.
+5. They serve different purposes on stage.
 Character shoes are for musical theatre, charm routines, and any number where a heeled performance look is required.
 Jazz shoes are for jazz and contemporary numbers where the dancer needs to feel and flex the floor.
-Many dancers in competitive or performance companies own both: they're not the same shoe for different prices.
+Many dancers in competitive or performance companies own both.
+They're not the same shoe for different prices.

 Common mistakes

-- Don't order either shoe before confirming the requirement with the studio.
-Costume sheet requirements are often more specific than you expect: they may name a brand, a color name (tan vs caramel vs suntan), and an exact heel height.
+• Don't order either shoe before confirming the requirement with the studio.
+Costume sheet requirements are often more specific than you expect.
+They may name a brand, a color name (tan vs caramel vs suntan), and an exact heel height.
 Buy from the requirement, not from what looked right online.
+When the recital is in under three weeks, this confusion is the most expensive deadline mistake; the recital shoe shopping on a deadline walkthrough covers what to do if you've already ordered the wrong category and need to recover.

-- Don't assume the same shoe works for multiple classes.
+• Don't assume the same shoe works for multiple classes.
 A dancer taking both jazz class and a musical theatre number at recital needs both shoes: a jazz shoe for class and a character shoe for the performance requirement.
-This is normal, not a upsell.
+This is normal, not an upsell.